 Who We Are

-The Pre-Award team is a division of the Office of Extramural Support (OES), one of the central service areas within the Semel Institute.
+The Pre-Award team is a division of the Office of Extramural Support (OES), a central service area within the Semel Institute.

-The Semel Institute Pre-Award team provides local contract and grant proposal support for investigators and administrators/preparers.
-We review all proposals for compliance with department policy and are responsible for coordinating university approval from one of the campus contracting office prior to submission to the sponsor.
+Our team provides local contract and grant proposal support, ensures department policy compliance and coordinates institutional approval prior to submission to the sponsor.

 Proposal Review Policy